HectorPulido/Evolutionary-Neural-Networks-on-unity-for-bots/README.md

 A fail shoot give -5 points <br/>
 When the bot move a lot give 1 point <br/>
 When health is lost give -1 points <br/>
-<b>The project is not in this here, it's in other repository<b/>
+<b>The project is not in this here, it's in other repository <b/>
 https://github.com/HectorPulido/Evolutionary-Neural-Bots-On-Survival-Shooter <br/>
 Assets Licence: Apache 2.0

 ### Arkanoid Bot
 ![Arkanoid Bot](/Images/Arkanoid.jpg?raw=true "Arkanoid Bot")<br/>

-This is a bot that can play Arkanoid, but is not finished yet, I don't really know what the fitness function must be
+This example is not available right now

 ## This program uses
 1. [Simple Linear Algebra for C#](https://github.com/HectorPulido/Simple_Linear_Algebra?raw=true)